Preliminary note by Lawrence Rodkin, Partner, Simons Rodkin Litigation Solicitors, Bloomsbury London W1 and Finchley London N12

 The use of junior lawyers may save considerable legal costs.

 The second method to keep costs down is to have a budget.
-Prior to starting litigation we always provide an estimate of costs which will be our estimated budget for the proceedings.
-The budget will always be discussed with the clients and if the proposed budget is too high it is possible to agree how to undertake the case within the clients own required budget.
+Before starting litigation we always provide an estimate of the costs which will be our estimated budget for the proceedings.
+The budget will always be discussed with the clients, and if the proposed budget is too high, it is possible to agree on how to undertake the case within the clients own required budget.

 It is important to realize that participating in litigation can be a worthwhile exercise if reasonable budgets are agreed.

-It may be possible to endeavor to meet required budgets, again, through the use of junior lawyers to undertake part or parts of the work.
+It may be possible to endeavour to meet the required budgets, again, through the use of junior lawyers to undertake part or parts of the work.